 Introducing the Yorkshire Wolds

-The Yorkshire Wolds is a stretch of pretty rolling hills and valleys, south of the North York Moors and stretching from the charming market town of Beverley to the town of Hessle on the banks of the Humber.
+The Yorkshire Wolds is a broad crescent of rolling chalk hills and valleys, south of the North York Moors, arcing from the coast at Flamborough westwards towards Malton and then south to the Humber Bridge.
+Known as the 'king of the wolds', both Driffield and the ancient market town of Beverley lie on lower ground within the arms of the crescent.
 The magnificent, unspoiled scenery, beautiful market towns, outstanding country houses and sweeping coastline ensure that many visitors return year after year.

 Market towns and magnificent houses

 From the Yorkshire Wolds to the Holderness Plain, the scenery is just breathtaking.
 Open roads lead to ancient market towns such as Howden, Hedon, Pocklington, Driffield and the historic town of Beverley, with its breathtaking Gothic Minster and lovingly preserved old streets and stone buildings.

 The Wolds also boasts plenty of characterful inns, fine churches and magnificent country houses.
 Take a step back in time and experience the grand lifestyles of wealthy landowners with a visit to Burton Agnes and Burton Constable - two outstanding Elizabethan country houses, and the outstanding Sledmere House and Sewerby Hall.